Øystein Wormdal: International career

 Wormdal made his way to the national football team in 1979 and helped Norway qualify for the 1980 Summer Olympics, including winning over West Germany.
 However, Norway joined in on the 1980 Summer Olympics boycott, hindering Wormdal from becoming an Olympian.
 He was capped five times for Norway.

 Playing style

 Wormdal played a right back who was particularly noted for being able to quickly bring the ball from the defense to the offense, also in difficult circumstances.
 He was offensive and popular among the fans, but controversial and unorthodox.
 He was best between the two penalty areas.
 Adresseavisen declared him Rosenborg's all-time right back in 2010, ahead of Vegard Heggem and Christer Basma.
 The reason was his abilities to get the ball from the defense to the offense, his popularity among the fans and his loyalty to the club.

 Personal life

-Wormdal lived in Orkdal during his footballing career, commuting twice a week to Trondheim.
+Wormdal lived in Orkdal Municipality during his footballing career, commuting twice a week to Trondheim.
 After retirement, he chose to not play at lower levels and retired completely from football.
-Wormdal runs a plant nursery in Orkdal along with his brother.
+Wormdal runs a plant nursery in Orkdal Municipality along with his brother.